-- Unscrew the stator housing and take it off.
-Pull the rotor off, you will need a puller screw for this.
-Take the woodruff key from the crank.
-You will not need it any more.
-Please do not forget to do so, otherwise you will have trouble later on in the assembly.
-(Remark: This woodruff key does not actually hold your rotor on the shaft, this is done by the cone.
-It simply guides to the correct setting which will now be otherwise achieved.) - Remove the 2 bolts.
-They will be replaced by 2 screws M4x30. - Unscrew the stator coil from the base plate and lift it a little away from it so that you can access the mounting holes.
-Take care not to damage the paint insulation of the coil.
+- Take the woodruff key from the crank. - You will not need it any more.
+Please do not forget to do so, otherwise you will have trouble later on the assembly.
+(Remark: this woodruff key does not actually hold your rotor on the shaft, this is done by the taper.
+It simply guides to the correct setting which will now be otherwise achieved.)